Digital Liberal Arts

 DART DIGITAL ARTS TECHNOLOGY LAB

-The DArt Lab allows students to produce digital art and music projects with professional tools and programs used throughout the industry.
+The DArt Lab allows students to produce digital art and music projects using professional tools and industry-standard programs.

 LIBRARY